dustinbroussard/stemalyze/README.md

 - **No stems produced** → Ensure you installed `demucs` or `spleeter`.
 Try `--backend spleeter` if demucs fails.
 - **Wrong time signature** → Re‑run with `--barsig 3` or `--barsig 4`.
 - **Pitch looks jittery** → CREPE confidence threshold can be adjusted in `analysis.py` (`CREPE_CONF_THRESH`).
+- **Demucs fails with CUDA/torchaudio error (e.g., libtorch_cuda.so)** → Your environment has a CUDA‑built torchaudio/torch but no CUDA.
+On CPU‑only machines either:
+  - Prefer `--backend spleeter`, or
+  - Install CPU builds: `pip install --upgrade torch torchaudio --index-url https://download.pytorch.org/whl/cpu` then reinstall `demucs`.
+  The CLI will automatically fall back to Spleeter if Demucs fails.

+- **Console script not found after install** → Ensure the active Python environment’s `bin` (Linux/macOS) or `Scripts` (Windows) dir is on your PATH.
+Alternatively, run via `python -m stemalyze.cli` or `python gui.py`.

+---

+## Development

+- Editable install: `pip install -e .` (optionally `-e .[separation]`)
+- Run smoke tests: `python -m tests.smoke`
+- Lint/type-checking not configured; keep code style consistent with repository.

 ---